-- 51.1 Notwithstanding clauses 49 and 50 of this Plan, DPI may at any time amend aspects of this Plan that do not result in increases to the total effort of meshing operations. - 51.2 DPI is to notify OEH and the Minister for Primary Industries prior to any such amendments being made.
+- 51.1 Notwithstanding clauses 49 and 50 of this Plan, DPI may at any time amend aspects of this Plan that do not result in increases to the spatial or temporal extent of meshing operations. - 51.2 DPI is to notify the Parties to the JMA prior to any such amendments being made.
 Notification is to include: - 51.2.1 The nature of the proposed change, - 51.2.2 The reason why the proposed change is required, and - 51.2.3 The effect of making the proposed change. - 51.3 Notification details listed in clause 51.2 are to be included in the next annual performance report.